kamyarothmanhamad/cvpr_2024_human/human.md

 18. **Human Gaussian Splatting: Real-time Rendering of Animatable Avatars**
 19. **SiTH: Single-view Textured Human Reconstruction with Image-Conditioned Diffusion**

-These papers focus on 3D human mesh recovery, human motion reconstruction, and related techniques using images or videos.

 **Human Motion Prediction and Understanding in 3D**: